Quigsdon/Cookbook/recipies/README.txt

-Put your recipies in this directory, one recipie per file
+Put your recipies in this directory, one recipie per file.